oandremendes/pokemon-go-3-step-fix/README.md

 ## License

-Part of this code was borrowed from @rastapasta's In Game Radar example, where PokeStops are populated with Pokemon's information, and is to be used with his main program.
+Part of this code was borrowed from rastapasta's In Game Radar example, where PokeStops are populated with Pokemon's information, and is to be used with his main program.
 As such, the license's are the same.

 ## Credits

-Special thanks to @rastapasta for the Pokemon Go mitm, and everyone who helped with that project!
+Special thanks to rastapasta for the Pokemon Go mitm, and everyone who helped with that project!